-Low benchmark rates also reduce the interest we earn on our segregated cash, the majority of which is invested in U.S. government securities and related instruments.
-Further, our margin balances are tied to benchmark rates, with a minimum charge of 0.75% in U.S. dollars, so low interest rates limit the interest we receive on margin lending to our customers.
-We continue to offer among the lowest rates in the industry on margin lending, and we believe our low rates are an important factor that attracts customers to our platform.
+Higher U.S. benchmark rates have boosted the interest we earn on our segregated cash, the majority of which is invested in U.S. government securities and related instruments.
+The environment of uncertainty over future U.S. Federal Reserve rate policy has led us to maintain a short duration investment profile, so that additional rate increases present more opportunities for interest-sensitive assets.
+Further, our margin balances are tied to benchmark rates, so rising rates have also improved the interest we earn on margin lending to our customers.
+We continue to offer among the lowest rates in the industry on margin lending, and we believe our low rates are an important feature that attracts customers to our platform.